• Skip to primary navigation

 Storage

 The wheat berries can be cooked ahead of time and stored in the fridge for 4-5 days in an air-tight container.
-Then heat up individual portions when you’re ready to eat.
+Then heat individual portions when you’re ready to eat.

 More Breakfast Ideas